diyahir/lightning-evm-bridge-dapp/README.md

 - [ ] Create proper database for the server
 - [ ] Add ability to change LSP
 - [ ] Integrate service fee for the LSP
-- [ ] Preconfirmations for the LSP before user pays on-chain
+- [ ] Preconfirmations from the LSP before user pays on-chain
 - [ ] Indexing payments to provide most recent history

 ### Disabling Github Workflow